 As you’re deeper into your fat loss phase, implementing refeed days more often (once a week or more depending on how lean you are), can be beneficial since you tend to be more hungry and fat loss becomes stubborn.

 During a refeed day you eat close to your maintenance level (the number of calories you burn a day).
 There’s no need to complicate this day.
 Consume enough protein and have foods you enjoy, as it’s easier to fit them in.

 Week(s) Off From a Caloric Deficit

 I like to keep my fat loss phases short and effective.
 The longer you stay in a caloric deficit, the more your metabolism slows down and the more likely you are to lose muscle.
 But if you carry a lot of body fat, it’s nearly impossible to get lean within a few months.

 After months of restricting calories, you’ll eventually get to the point where all the metabolic adaptations you’ve gone through add up and you may even need to go to extreme measures (decrease calorie intake more and perhaps add extra cardio) to achieve fat loss.
 This is the main reason why people plateau during a fat loss phase.

 When this happens (usually after 10-12 weeks), it’s best to take 1-2 weeks off from “dieting” to give your body the chance to return near its former metabolic state.

-If you’re planning on performing a fat loss phase soon, I highly recommend you check out my free ”Maximizing Fat Loss Plan”.
-You can download it by filling in the form below!
+Also, if you’re planning on doing a fat loss phase soon, I highly recommend you check out my free “Fat Loss Checklist.”
+It covers the essential points you need to consider before you start your fat loss phase.
+You can download the checklist by filling in the form below!